devendr4/atom-tasks-challenge-api/README.md

 # API
 This project was made as part of a coding challenge for the Atom Chat company.
-It's a Node.js server that connectto the NoSQL database Cloud Firestore where the tasks for the to-do list app are created and fetched.
+It's a Node.js server that connects to the NoSQL database Cloud Firestore where the tasks for the to-do list app are created and fetched.
 Built with:
 - Express.js: 4.8.2
 - TypeScript: 5.2.2